AidaLepic/udacity-image-classifier-use/Readme.md

 # TODO 2: add pet labeling based on images - done and tested

 # TODO 3: clasify images and add classifier results to result_dic - done and tested

+# TODO 4: add check is-a-dog for both label and classification - done and tested